sdabhi23/q-cloud-programming/README.md

 # Q Cloud Programming

-This repo contains implementations of some basic quantum circuits using Qiskit and Cirq
+This repo contains implementations of a few programs which can run on simulators as well as actual quantum hardware written using libraries provided by major quantum software stack providers.

 ## Index